 The Western Rocks

 These are a group of islands and rocks to the South-West of St Marys, with the Bishop’s Rock to the west.
-They are best known both for breeding birds – particularly black backed gulls, storm petrels and shags – and for the number of ships which have been wrecked there.
+They are best known both for breeding birds – particularly black backed gulls (greater and lesser), storm petrels and shags – and for the number of ships which have been wrecked there.
 Prior to 1750 sea charts showed the Scillies to be 10 miles further north than they actually are.
-This combined with the guesswork involved in navigation at sea prior to the ability to measure longitude, and the strong westerly storms which frequently hit the area, led to many ships being driven onto the Western rocks whilst thinking they were somewhere else entirely.
+This combined with the guesswork involved in navigation at sea prior to the ability to measure longitude, and the strong westerly storms which frequently hit the area, led to many ships being driven onto the Western rocks to their doom whilst thinking they were somewhere else entirely.

 Landing on any of the islands is difficult and unsafe, even with modern GPS.
 It is also strongly discouraged for the sake of the breeding birds, which include European shags, European storm petrels, kittiwakes, razorbills, guillemots, cormorants), fulmars, puffins, great black-backed gulls, lesser black-backed gulls and herring gulls.